 Vishwamitra (1989 Hindi TV series) by Dasari Narayana Rao.

-Satyavadi Raja Harishchandra (Hindi Kindle book) by Gopi Krishna Kunwar
+Satyavadi Raja Harishchandra (Hindi book) by Gopi Krishna Kunwar